google/libphonenumber/FAQ.md

 #### But my dialled number connected, so isn't it valid?

 Not necessarily.

-In some countries extra digits at the end are ignored.
+*   In some countries extra digits at the end are ignored.
 For example, dialling `1800 MICROSOFT` in the US connects to `+1 (800) MIC-ROSO`.
-Moreover, during renumbering transitions, e.g. when all numbers are getting an extra `9` added to the front, some carriers will "fix" old numbers long after they're no longer working for the majority.
+*   During renumbering transitions, e.g. when all numbers are getting an extra `9` added to the front, some operators will "fix" old numbers long after they're no longer working for the majority.
+*   Numbers that are only locally-diallable e.g. a 7-digit number dialled in the US are not valid, because without the rest of the number it is impossible for the library to canonicalize this.

 ### When should I use isValidNumberForRegion?